meimeijuan/meimeijuan.github.io/cpp/const.md

                  // the low-level const means the content of (the pointer pip pointed to) can't be changed. double p1;
     pip = &p1;  // error: assignment of read-only variable 'pip'
-                // the top-level const means the pointet pip itself is a const. return 0;
+                // the top-level const means the pointer pip itself is a const. return 0;
 }
 ```